 Neeson’s role made an impact, but so did the story’s palpable tension.
-Le-Van Kiet lacks that storytelling craft of Luc Besson (who co-write the script of Taken (2008)), even though he’s been educated as a filmmaker in the U.S. Similarly to Mattie Do’s The Long Walk (2019), Kiet’s direction is impatient and not meticulous enough to combine a good story with action and visuals.
+Le-Van Kiet lacks such storytelling craft of Luc Besson (who co-write the script of Taken (2008)), even though he’s been educated as a filmmaker in the U.S. He’s one of many, but similarly to a fellow Laotian director Mattie Do and her ghost story The Long Walk (2019), Kiet’s direction is impatient and not meticulous enough to combine a good story with action and visuals.
 He runs fast, but forgets to hydrate along the way.

-As a consequence, there are moments of unintentional fails.
+As a consequence, there are moments of unintentional failures.
 I couldn’t help but chuckle at the role of a detective who always arrives on time, like a knight on a white horse (though the image of police is changed so that Furie (2019) could pass the censorship demands).
-Furthermore, Van Kiet’s dramatic build-up’s corny as hell, leaving Hai Phuong vulnerable to the growing pains of the script.
+Furthermore, Van Kiet’s dramatic build-up’s corny and artificial.

 Furie (2019) offers the visual feast of Saigon